infinum/dotnet-handbook/Data storage/Cloud storage.md

 Cloud services are providing new options when choosing storage for your applications.
-While there are several provider options available, we will focus mainly on Azure Storage in this handbook.
+While there are several provider options available, we will mainly focus mainly on Azure Storage in this handbook.

 ## Azure Storage

+Azure Storage is a Microsoft's solution for cloud storages.
+There are a couple of storage options within the the Azure ecosystem, which will be discussed in this section
 [Official documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string)

-For development we use tool called [Azure storage emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).
-Fastest way to connect to your local Azure storage is by setting `UseDevelopmentStorage=true`, which is equivalent to:
+For the local development, Microsoft has provided [Azurite](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio) (previously called [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator)).
+Azurite is an emulator that provides all the features available on Azure Storage: Blob Storage, Queues and Table storages.
+The fastest way to connect to your local Azure storage emulator is by setting the connection string to `UseDevelopmentStorage=true`, which is equivalent to:

 ```c#
 DefaultEndpointsProtocol=http;